repoze/repoze.what/docs/source/Manual/Plugins/SQL.rst

     :depth: 3

-.. class:: SqlGroupsAdapter(group_class, user_class, session)
+.. class:: SqlGroupsAdapter(group_class, user_class, dbsession)

     Create an SQL groups source adapter.

     :param group_class: The class that manages the groups.
     :param user_class: The class that manages the users.
-    :param session: The SQLALchemy/Elixir session to be used.
+    :param dbsession: The SQLALchemy/Elixir session to be used.

     To use this adapter, you must also define your users in a SQLAlchemy or Elixir-managed table with the relevant one-to-many (or many-to-many)